Skip to content

 Duplicate branches

 Before clicking Create a merge request in the issue, ensure there is no existing branch for this issue, nor an existing merge request.
-The new branch is created immediatly upon clicking Create merge request from the issue, while the merge request itself is not created until you confirm it on the next page.
+The new branch is created immediately upon clicking Create merge request from the issue, while the merge request itself is not created until you confirm it on the next page.
 If you do not confirm the merge request here, there will only be an additional branch.
 When you create a merge request from the issue again this will result in a duplicate branch.

 create merge